zcash-hackworks/zdev-docker/README.md

 go run cmd/server/main.go -conf-file /root/.zcash/zcash.conf -db-path database.db -log-file server-log.txt
 ```
 **Note:** If this command fails and there's an error message about database
-locks in `server-log.txt` you need to stop the injestor, start the server, then
+locks in `server-log.txt` you need to stop the ingestor, start the server, then
-re-start the injestor.
+re-start the ingestor.

 ## TODOs